 A sense of electricity grows throughout the program, as the delegates — through direct personal contact with past and present Academy honorees — are reminded of the shared history of human progress, and of the common heritage of individual leadership and initiative, which know no national boundaries.
 Similarly, the honorees draw inspiration from the promise represented by the young delegates.
 Generational and cultural barriers fade away as participants join in the spirit of the occasion, a celebration of the individual’s power to shape our world.

 Academy members and delegates alike come away revitalized, with a new sense of purpose.
-Past Academy participants from all walks of life have echoed the sentiments of General Colin Powell, who described it as “…one of the most inspiring and gratifying occasions in my lifetime of occasions.”
+Past Academy participants from all walks of life have echoed the sentiments of Helen Hayes, First Lady of the American Theatre, who described it as “…one of the most inspiring and gratifying occasions in my lifetime of occasions.”

 The Academy’s Golden Plate Awards Council annually reviews a broad spectrum of candidates who are inspiring “exemplars of excellence” for possible invitation to the International Achievement Summit.
 From this list, the Awards Council — comprised of eminent past honorees of the Academy — selects 30 new honorees.
 Fifty illustrious previous awardees join the new honorees at the Summit, and participate in the awards presentation at the Banquet of the Golden Plate ceremony.